Israel and Hamas agree to extend truce for two more days, and to free more hostages and prisoners

 But Israel says it remains committed to crushing Hamas' military capabilities and ending its 16-year rule over Gaza after its Oct.
 7 attack into southern Israel.
 That would likely mean expanding a ground offensive from devastated northern Gaza to the south.

-Monday’s releases bring to 50 the number of Israelis freed under the truce, along with 19 hostages of other nationalities.
-So far, 117 Palestinians have been released from Israeli prisons.
+Monday’s releases bring to 51 the number of Israelis freed under the truce; an additional 18 hostages of various nationalities have also been released.
+So far, 150 Palestinians have been released from Israeli prisons.

 After weeks of national trauma over the roughly 240 people abducted by Hamas and other militants, scenes of the women and children reuniting with families have rallied Israelis behind calls to return those who remain in captivity.

-Note: This story was first published on Nov.
-27, 2023.
-It was updated on Nov.
-29, 2023, to correct the total number of hostages released from Gaza since a cease-fire began.